ioki-mobility/TextRef/README.md

 ## What?

 TextRef is an abstraction over Android strings.
-It wraps a String or a string resource ID and with the help of a `Context` a final string can be resolved.
+It's a wrapper around a String or string resource ID.
+With the help of a `Context` a final string can be resolved.
 Format args are supported too!

 ## How?